TechnologyEnhancedLearning/MVCBlazor/LH.MVCBlazor.Server/wwwroot/StaticFiles/ReadMe.md

 1. run each **IIS express**. ~~one at time~~. look in git compare to see changes to launch files.
 	1. api
-		- revert changes back when first run overwrites **Dont run the server project separately** (- if you do you will need to revert/update ssl port number)
+		- revert changes back when first run overwrites **Don't run the server project separately** (- if you do you will need to revert/update ssl port number)
 		1. ~~server~~
 			- ~~revert changes back when first run overwrites~~
 	1. ~~client~~